Women’s Homelessness Involvement Group (WHIG)

 Why and how was the group established?

 The group was established in late 2018, after a launch event.
 Street Support and Manchester Homelessness Partnership (MHP) set-up the group, because they felt that there was a need for something for women.
-The launch event held last in 2018 brought together about 100 women, this was coordinated by Street Support and co-facilitated by them and Eve Holt.
-From this the women said that they wanted a women’s homelessness action group and this was taken forward bsy MASH and Riverside for the first few meetings.
-Since 2020 WHIG has been coordinated by The Pankhurst Trust (Incorporating Manchester Women’s Aid).
+The launch event held last in 2018 brought together about 100 women, this was co-ordinated by Street Support and co-facilitated by them and Eve Holt.
+From this the women said that they wanted a women’s homelessness action group and this was taken forward by MASH and Riverside for the first few meetings.

-Membership of the group is open to women and those who identify as women, including those with lived experience, volunteers and staff who are committed to involvement and influencing change that improves women’s experiences of homeless services and accommodation.
+Membership of the group is open to women and those who identify as women.
+We aim to ensure this action group is inclusive as possible.
+We invite those with lived experience, volunteers and staff who are committed to involvement and influencing change that improves women’s experiences of homeless services and accommodation.
 There is representation from a range of organisations.
 There is also a key aim of encouraging representation from the local authority. there are no restrictions on numbers.

 How does the group work?